-Modifier Description Effect on EAPG Payment Distinct Procedure Modifier Option Used to report procedures not normally reported together and are distinct or independent from other services performed on the same day.
-Distinct procedure modifiers are: XE: Separate encounter XP: Separate practitioner XS: Separate structure XU: Unusual non-overlapping service • Lines billed with these modifiers will not be subject to same significant procedure consolidation Modifiers 73 and 52 Terminated procedures Used to report that the procedures or services were not completed so that the service provided was less than usually required for the procedure as defined by the CPT/HCPCS code.
-Lines billed with these modifiers will be discounted by 50% If the line is subject to both multiple significant procedures discounts and modifiers 73/52 discount, the modifier discount will be based on the adjusted weight that results after the significant procedure discount is applied.
+Modifier Description Effect on EAPG Payment Modifiers 73 and 52 Terminated procedures Used to report that the procedures or services were not completed so that the service provided was less than usually required for the procedure as defined by the CPT/HCPCS code.
+Lines billed with these modifiers will be discounted by 50%.
+If the line is subject to both multiple significant procedures discounts and modifiers 73/52 discount, the modifier discount will be based on the adjusted weight that results after the significant procedure discount is applied.
 Modifier 50 Bilateral procedure Used to report any bilateral procedures that are performed on both sides at the same operative session as a single line item (except when 'unilateral' or 'bilateral' is in the CPT/HCPCS description).
 Lines appropriately billed with this modifier will be paid at 150%.
-Certain procedures that are identified as independent bilateral procedures and will be paid at 200%.
+Certain procedures that are identified as independent bilateral procedures will be paid at 200%.
 If the line is subject to both multiple significant procedure discounts and a modifier 50 discount, the modifier discount will be based on the adjusted weight that results after the significant procedure discount is applied.
-Modifier 57 Option Determines if the option to use modifier - 57 is applied to allow the separate assignment of a medical visit reported with modifier -57 when present with a significant procedure. • Claim lines billed with these modifiers will not be separately payable in the presence of a significant procedure Never Events modifiers PA (wrong body part), PB (wrong patient) or PC (wrong surgery) Used to report erroneous surgical or invasive procedures. • DC current policy continues for non-payment of never event procedures and related services, as required by federal law.
+Modifier 57 Option Determines if the option to use modifier - 57 is applied to allow the separate assignment of a medical visit reported with modifier 57 when present with a significant procedure.
+Claim lines billed with these modifiers will not be separately payable in the presence of a significant procedure.
+Never Events modifiers PA (wrong body part), PB (wrong patient) or PC (wrong surgery) Used to report erroneous surgical or invasive procedures.
+DC current policy continues for non-payment of never event procedures and related services, as required by federal law.
 Modifier JW Used to report the amount of drug or biological that is discarded and eligible for payment under Medicare's discarded drug policy.
-The modifier can only be used for drugs in single dose or single use packaging. • DC currently does not have a discarded policy; this modifier will be ignored by the grouper
+The modifier can only be used for drugs in single dose or single use packaging.
+DC currently does not have a discarded policy; this modifier will be ignored by the grouper.